 We didn’t have much on our ‚to-do‘ list, so we were able to slowly start our days with a delicious breakfast, and then spontaneously decide what we wanted to do that day.

-On the fourth day, we went out for breakfast to a place called Breakfast Republic which was recommend to us from a friend.
+On the fourth day, we went out for breakfast to a place called the Breakfast Republic which was recommended to us by a friend.
 We thought it was really good, especially in terms of quality to price.
-For that reason we even went there twice!
+For that reason, we even went there twice!

 Not without Golf

 We wanted to go to the Farmer’s Insurance Open while we were in San Diego, but we were too late to buy discounted tickets!
 But, while having breakfast, we found out that Goat Hill Park still had tickets.

 So, we decided to drive to Oceanside.
 Plus, Goat Hill Park is a golf course that happened to be on our list.
 Oh, what a coincidence!!

 Therefore, as they say, we were able to kill two birds with one stone!
 We drove up there, got our tickets for the golf tournament the next day, and also played 9-holes.
 Perfect!